marcussacana/PS4-OpenOrbis-Mono/README.md

  - Install and Start the homebrew (it will freeze, that's ok)
  - With Monodevelop or Jetbrains, connect the remote debugging at `2222`

+### Notes
+ - The Mono runtime needs to be in a jailbroken process to be able to use the PS4 JIT features.

 ### How it works
 The PS4 default mono runtime allways try load the modules from sprx files, in this example, at `/PS4-OpenOrbis-Mono/trampoline.c` a hook in the mono runtime is